instadw/instadwell-blog/_coliving_faq/why-do-tech-professionals-choose-a-pg-near-sohna-road-sector-48.md

 related_faq_label: "How can you locate a premium PG in Sohna Road Gurgaon without brokerage?"
 ---

-A premium **pg near sohna road sector 48** remains highly popular among software developers, consultants, and startup employees because it significantly reduces daily commute time to nearby business districts.
-Fully furnished coliving spaces inside communities like Vipul World often include modern interiors, lift access, housekeeping, and responsive maintenance support.

-Organized operators also provide digital support systems for tracking service requests and Wi-Fi uptime, helping residents avoid the operational issues commonly seen in older standalone properties.
-Sector 48 continues to attract working professionals seeking a balanced combination of accessibility, comfort, and community-driven living.
+A pg near sohna road sector 48 sits at a practical commute midpoint, close enough to Golf Course Extension Road to keep mornings manageable, and within the Rapid Metro catchment for anyone working further into Cyber City or DLF Phase 2.
+That commute math is why software developers, consultants, and startup employees cluster here rather than pushing further south for cheaper rent.

+Gated communities like Vipul World give residents building-level security and maintained common infrastructure without depending on HRERA enforcement.
+Managed PGs inside these communities offer furnished rooms, lift access, housekeeping, and app-based service requests — the operational baseline that saves time when you're working long hours.

+On the cost side, Sector 48 runs ₹500–₹1,000/month above comparable setups in Sector 50 or 51.
+For most tech professionals, the commute saving justifies it.

 [Read: Best PGs on Sohna Road - rent ranges, operators, and commute tips](https://instadwell.com/blog/pg-sohna-road-gurgaon)